guikka4/Module_project/Module_project.md

     curl localhost

-tähän kuva4
+tähän p4

+## Installing apache and files to master with salt 3.12.2024 18:45-

 When the hand-installation worked, I started with Salt.
-First I made the directory and went inside it
+First I made the directory and went inside it.
+Then copied the index-file I made earlier.

     $ master
     sudo mkdir -p /srv/salt/apache
     cd /srv/salt/apache/

-Second I made the sls file to run the commands
+Second I made the sls file to run the commands.
+I Also want to make a new apacheuser1 -user for later use, so I will make it too.

     $ master
     sudoedit init.sls

+   apacheuser1:
+     user.present

+    /srv/salt/apache/index.html:
+      file.managed:
+        - source: "/var/www/html/index.html"

+    /srv/salt/apache/project1.conf:
+      file.managed:
+        - source: "/etc/apache2/sites-available/project1.conf"

+    apache2:
+      pkg.installed

+    apache2service:
+      service.running:
+        - name: apache2
+        - watch:
+          - file: /etc/apache2/sites-available/project1.conf
+          - file: /etc/apache2/sites-enabled/project1.conf

+Testing
+    $ master
+    sudo salt-call --local -l debug state.apply apache

+End result was not what I hoped for, the service watch does not work.
+But otherwise, It was good so moving on.

+tähän p5

 ### Sources